 This Symposium will be supported by funding from the Isaac Newton Institute (INI).

 LMS-BATH MATHEMATICAL SYMPOSIA 2025 - Call for Proposals is open.
-The deadline is 15 December 2023.
+The extended deadline is 13 March 2024.

 Formerly known as the LMS-Durham Symposia, the LMS-Bath Mathematical Symposia will be held at the University of Bath between 2020 and 2025.
 The Symposia are an established and recognised series of international research meetings, since their foundation in 1974, that provide an excellent opportunity to explore an area of research in depth, to learn of new developments, and to instigate links between different branches.